kjvalencik/extends-promise/README.md

 #### `map(Function method)`

-Similar to `[].map` but waits for promises returned from the mapping function to resolve.
+Similar to `[].map` but, waits for promises returned from the mapping function to resolve.
 NOTE: This will run all map functions concurrently.

 ```js
 const P = require("extends-promise");